tompave/fun_with_flags/README.md

 This allows you to enable or disable a flag for one or more entities.
 For example, in web applications it's common to use a `%User{}` struct or equivalent as an actor, or perhaps the data used to represent the current country for an HTTP request.
 This can be useful to showcase a work-in-progress feature to someone, to gradually rollout a functionality by country, or to dynamically disable some features in some contexts.

-Actor gates take precendence over the others, both when they're enabled and when they're disabled.
+Actor gates take precedence over the others, both when they're enabled and when they're disabled.
 They can be considered as toggle overrides.

 In order to be used as an actor, an entity must implement the `FunWithFlags.Actor` protocol.
 This can be implemented for custom structs or literally any other type.